pthew/alone/go_alone_01.md

 will find Falco delicious.

-## Day N -- Dark places and more revenge
+## Day 4 -- Dark places and more revenge

 Manfred decided to rest again today.
 The fights over the last two days have taken a toll and he just wants to rest and recover.